-Total current liabilities for the NCEL were \$49 million in 2012 increasing by \$19 million from 2011.
-The growth in current liabilities mainly resulted from increases in trade payables to vendors, due to other funds and the obligations under State Treasurer's security lending collateral agreements.
-The increases in accounts payable and due to other funds can be attributed to the timing of transactions encountered in the normal course of business.
+Total current liabilities for the NCEL were \$61 million in 2013 increasing by \$12 million from 2012.
+The growth in current liabilities mainly resulted from increases in due to other funds and the obligations under State Treasurer's security lending collateral agreements.
+The increase in due to other funds can be attributed to the timing of transactions encountered in the normal course of business.
 The increase in the obligations under State Treasurer's security lending collateral is directly related to the NCEL having more cash on hand at year-end.
 Current liabilities also consist of prize awards payable, and other payables.